 If you’ve played those games, then you know what I’m talking about!
-Basically, everyone will have a character or a role.
+Basically, everyone will be assigned a character/role.
 We all close our eyes and do our actions one at a time.
 Once everyone has done their actions, we all “wake up” and try to figure out who to kill off or who’s the “bad guy“.
 “Bad guy” is in quotations because it depends on which team you’re on.

 I hope my explanation made sense.
-In my funeral game, everyone will assume a role or character that’s a real person in my life.
-There will be one card “Demi” which is the person who has to die because it’s my funeral… Maybe this is not a good idea because people might be sad at my funeral and not want to play a game where you have to kill “Demi”.
+In my funeral game, everyone will assume a character/role that’s a real person in my life.
+There will be one card “Demi” which is the person who has to die because it’s my funeral… Maybe this is not a good idea because people might be sad at my funeral and wouldn’t want to play a game where you have to kill “Demi”.

 Oh well.
 Hopefully, I will come up with a better game idea for my funeral later down the road, but that is my last wish!

 Hosting Game Night for My Birthday During a Pandemic